Vanderscycle/Vanderscycle/README.md

 Welcome and thank you for visiting! :wave:

 I'm Henri, a Fullstack developer who left his previous employment of 13 years in the Canadian Gov to pursue a career in tech.
-Once I learned how to automate my job with the few tools (e.g. excel VBA) at my disposal, I couldn't go back to the old, inefficient and slow government way, if that's how you roll then more power to you.
+Once I learned how to automate my job with the few tools (e.g. excel VBA) at my disposal, I couldn't go back to the old, inefficient and slow government way.
+If that's how you roll then more power to you.

 Ever since I moved from Windows to Linux, I  fell in love with open source and how people come together to create something unique.
 I automate anything that entails repetitions through bash scripts or rust.